 Bukky Ajadi has two degrees- English and religious studies and law from the University of Ife, Nigeria.
 She joined the Oyo State Judiciary in 2004 and is currently the chief registrar Customary Court of Appeal, Oyo State.
 Bukky is passionate and driven by a vision of creating opportunities for women and the girl child from her plethora of experiences garnered on the bench.
 Her passion is not a feminism fight, but that which is fuelled by the need for the humane treatment of women and the g...

-Jesimiel Williams is the Team Lead at AfriWomen with interests in Entrepreneurship, Communication and Content Creation.
-Having studied Mass Communication at Covenant University, he is tasked with leading the team on women empowerment and community development roles as a part of our main goal of strengthening women in African societies.
+Lamikanra Bukola is the Administratoor at AfriWomen who oversee that the office keeps running smothly and effectively.
+Having experience as an admin , she is also tasked with leading the team on women empowerment and community development roles as a part of our main goal of strengthening women in African societies.

 © 2020 AfriWomen for Entrepreneurship Initiative.
 All Rights Reserved | Theme by W3layouts